 “So where do I write?”

 Well that’s a good question too.
 What I have on that picture there is the “corkboard view.”
 You can change this to the writing or even the outline view.

 So let’s say you’re done with your book, now what?
-Go to the “Compile” function, setup your options and choose your format (PDF, epub, Word, to name a few) and VIOALA!
+Go to the “Compile” function, setup your options and choose your format (PDF, epub, MS Word doc just to name a few) and VIOALA!
 Your document is ready for anything!